 When you want to start your career in tech at a faster pace, a coding boot camp may be a strong option.
 That being said, you may at some point find that employers want a bachelor’s degree as you seek out more senior roles.

-Below, you can find five of the more popular coding boot camps and certificates to explore when you’d like to develop your practical skills at a faster pace.
+Below, you can find six of the more popular coding boot camps and certificates to explore when you’d like to develop your practical skills at a faster pace.

 If you want to work in information technology (IT), consider starting with the Google IT Automation with Python Professional Certificate.
 The program takes six months to complete when you can dedicate 10 hours a week to your studies, and you’ll explore how to program with Python, use Git, and solve problems with IT automation.
 The program also includes an applied learning project that allows you to build practical coding experience.

-You’ve got two options from Meta when you’d like to work with either the front-end or back-end of websites.
-Certificates take between seven and eight months when you can dedicate six hours a week, and you can learn practical skills and get coding interview support.
+You’ve got two options from Meta when you’d like to work with either the front end or back end of websites.
+These certificates take between seven and eight months when you can dedicate six hours a week, and you can learn practical skills and get coding interview support.

 With the Meta Front-End Developer Professional Certificate, you can learn about responsive web design with HTML, CSS, and JavaScript.
-With the Meta Back-End Developer Professional Certificate, you can begin learning programming systems, including Git, SQL, Version Control, Cloud Hosting, APIs, JSON, and XML.
+With the Meta Back-End Developer Professional Certificate, you can begin learning programming systems, including Git, structured query language (SQL), version control, cloud hosting, application programming interfaces (APIs), JSON, and extensible markup language (XML).

-BrainStation’s Software Engineering Bootcamp Online takes around three months to complete when you attend full time and eight months when you attend part time.
+BrainStation’s part-time Software Engineering Boot Camp takes over six months to complete.
 You’ll begin by learning about the fundamentals of computer science before developing more specific and practical skills to work as a software engineer.
 The project-based program also brings in exclusive guest lecturers to bolster your experience.

-Flatiron School’s Software Engineering Bootcamp takes as little as 15 weeks to complete when you’re able to attend full-time, and courses are available in person and online.
+Flatiron School’s Software Engineering Boot Camp takes as little as 15 weeks to complete when you’re able to attend full-time, and courses are available online with optional weekly sessions with the program’s facilitator.
 The program is taught by industry professionals and emphasizes a focus on both front-end and back-end development.
-Topics include using JavaScript, Python, AI models, and more to build apps and web pages, and you’ll do a capstone project to showcase the skills you developed.
+Topics include using JavaScript, Python, artificial intelligence (AI) models, and more to build apps and web pages, and you’ll do a capstone project to showcase the skills you developed.

 Factors to consider as you figure out which coding boot camp is right for you include the learning format, subject matter, time, and cost.